Powered by AppSignal & Oban Pro

 This generally mimics what I did in HW1PT2, with some additional enhancements for performing batch transforms during a collate function (called by the DataLoader).

-A key challenge here is the runtime of the ingest_partition.
+One challenge here was the runtime of the ingest_partition.
 On my local dev machine (Macbook Pro, Apple Silocon, SSD) I can read in both the train and dev partitions in around 100 seconds.
-On a remote Fly.io machine (4 performance CPUs, 32 GB ram), this takes closer to 1500 seconds.
+On a remote Fly.io machine (4 performance CPUs, 32 GB ram), this originally took closer to 1500 seconds.
+I added in some concurrent processing via Task.async_stream (line 48) and was able to reduce the runtime closer to 300 seconds.

 defmodule AudioDataset do